Attacks and alignments: rooks, set partitions, and permutations: Proofs

-Consider first the term $b_1^A$, which is the total contribution of terms involving two pairs of attacking rooks.
-The outer sum for $b_1^A$ is over all $\binom{r}{2}$ pairs of rooks, and the inner sum is over all indices $\beta \in \IRR \cup \ICC$ which share \emph{at least} one rook with $\alpha$; that is, $2(r-2)+1=2r-3$ cases for overlapping rook(s).
+Consider next the term $b_1^A$, which is the total contribution of terms involving two pairs of attacking rooks.
+The outer sum for $b_1^A$ is over $2\binom{r}{2}$ pairs of rooks, one factor of $\binom{r}{2}$ for row-attacking and another factor of $\binom{r}{2}$ for column-attacking, and the inner sum is over all indices $\beta \in \IRR \cup \ICC$ which share \emph{at least} one rook with $\alpha$; that is, $2(r-2)+1=2r-3$ cases for overlapping rook(s).
 We have